MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/enterprise-scale-landing-zone-sandbox.md

 ## Enterprise-Scale landing zone sandbox subscription

-The ArcBox solution is designed to run in your enterprise-scale sandbox subscription and will bootstrap all the required Azure resources, contained in a single resource group.
+The ArcBox solution is designed to run in your enterprise-scale sandbox subscription and will bootstrap all the required Azure resources inside a single resource group.

 ![ArcBox in a sandbox subscription](./media/arcbox-sandbox-subscription.png)